 This is the type of procrastinators who remain occupied with a lot of tasks and don’t know where the time goes.
 They are actually bad managers of time.
 Instead of working on the important tasks first or making a plan, they just keep working and then lament that they do not have time.

-Manage your tasks and utilize time efficiently: Device a plan to utilize your time efficiently.
+Manage your tasks and time efficiently: devise a plan to utilize your time efficiently.
 Manage your tasks in such a way that the important task is given considerable time in a day.
 Not just that, make sure you give it the time when you are fresh and active.